qorix-group/score/docs/platform_management_plan/quality_management.rst

                 results.append(need)

-| **Critical dependencies**

-The project has not implemented a quality management system yet, but aims to be conformant to ASPICE 4.0, as defined in the management system.
-Continuous improvement is part of all processes.
-Improvements are handled in the scope of Quality Management.

-**Risk**

-Organization and management system is currently not mature.

 **Skills**

 The main quality related project roles are the Quality Manager :need:`PROCESS_rl__quality_manager` and the Technical Lead :need:`PROCESS_rl__technical_lead`.
 These also have to have